Qryptify/qryptify/qryptify_ingestor/README.md

 - REST (`backfill_runner.py`): paginates `/fapi/v1/klines` from the resume pointer until near‑now
 - WebSocket (`live_runner.py`): subscribes per‑pair streams; writes only closed klines (`x = true`)
 - `timescale_repo.py`: thin, explicit Timescale access (connect/close, upsert, fetch, resume)
-- `coordinator.py`: orchestrates backfill then live; has retry on transient errors
+- `coordinator.py`: orchestrates backfill then live; retries on transient errors (tenacity)

 ## Fees

-This repo does not include a fee snapshot table or script anymore.
+This repo does not include a fee snapshot table or script.
 Strategy tools fetch current taker bps from Binance’s API per symbol at run time (fallback 4.0 bps).
 If you want historical, time‑varying fees, manage that externally.

 ## Using with qryptify_strategy

 - The backtester/optimizer reads the same DSN (`qryptify_ingestor/config.yaml`) to load OHLCV.
 Fees are resolved from API at run time.
-- You can pass the same YAML into the optimizer’s `--config` to iterate pairs/strategies and export results
+- You can pass the same YAML into the optimizer’s `--config` to iterate pairs/strategies and export results.